 How To Combat Pharmaceutical Fraud

 Given the billions of dollars in losses that result from pharmaceutical fraud and because of the government’s limited ability to detect fraud, it takes brave whistleblowers to come forward.
 Under the qui tam provisions of the False Claims Act, individuals can file a lawsuit on behalf of the government against companies, pharmacies, doctors, and other healthcare professionals who engage in pharmaceutical fraud.

 If you are an employee in the pharmaceutical industry and fear retribution by your employer, you should know that the FCA contains protections against employment retaliation.
 An employer who fires, demotes or takes any other adverse action against an employee for reporting pharmaceutical fraud can be held liable in a civil lawsuit.

 Contact Our Pharmaceutical Fraud Whistleblower Lawsuit Lawyers

-From our offices in Boston and Marblehead, Massachusetts, Jeffrey Newman law represents whistleblowers throughout the nation.
+From our offices in Boston and Marblehead, Massachusetts, Newman & Shapiro represents whistleblowers throughout the nation.
 Well-versed in the False Claims Act and other statutes applicable to pharmaceutical fraud, we will provide you with informed representation and work to protect your rights and your reputation.

 If the government intervenes in a qui tam lawsuit, you may be entitled to a significant whistleblower award.
 If your employer takes an adverse action against you for reporting pharmaceutical fraud, you take take legal action to recover damages such as back pay, attorneys fees and costs.
 Don’t let pharmaceutical fraud and its lasting repercussions go unchecked.
 Contact our office today in confidence for a free consultation.